Frequently Asked Questions

 Also, every admitted candidate to the Annenberg School for Communication is invited to attend our Prospective Student’s Day in March as a guest of the school.
 The school provides hotel accommodations and covers travel expenses.
 The program for Prospective Student’s Day is designed to answer all of your questions about the school, the students, faculty and staff.
 Students meet individually with faculty in their research area, have multiple opportunities to meet with current students in formal and informal surroundings and tour the campus of the University of Pennsylvania.

-As with the GRE, we do not have set requirements for acceptance, but the selection process is highly competitive, so you should do your best to get as high a score as possible.
+We do not have set requirements for acceptance, but the selection process is highly competitive, so you should do your best to get as high a score as possible.